seth-tinglof/Scatter-Blast/README.md

 I wrote and compiled this project using windows 10, but in theory one should be able to compile an run the game on most operating systems as SDL provides fairly universal support.

 The game also utalizes a random number generation library found here http://www.pcg-random.org/.
 This library is liscensed under apache 2.0 which requires the full text of the liscense to be included in any redistribution, so I will include this below.
+This project, however, does not use this liscense.

                                   Apache License
                            Version 2.0, January 2004